golemfactory/golem-rd/p2p_sequence_diagram/README.md

-Open http://sequencediagram.org and paste the content of `dagram.txt`.
+Open http://sequencediagram.org and paste the content of `diagram.txt`.